-The reason residential delivery costs more?
-Last mile shipping.
+The reason residential deliveries cost more?
+Last mile logistics.

-Most of the commonly used shipping carriers add a last mile shipping surcharge when delivering to residential addresses.
-This last mile shipping fee is the main reason why it’s more expensive to deliver to residential addresses.
+Most commonly used shipping carriers add a last mile delivery surcharge when delivering to residential addresses.

-“Last mile” refers to the cost of delivering a parcel over the last leg of it’s journey to the customer.
-This is generally from a facility or distribution center to the customer’s preferred delivery address.
+Last-mile delivery refers to the cost of delivering a parcel over the last leg of it’s journey to the customer.
+Generally, a package travels from a facility or distribution center to the customer’s preferred delivery address.

-According to a report from McKinsey & Company, last mile delivery services make up at least 50% of a parcel’s total delivery price.
+According to a report from McKinsey & Company, last mile delivery services make up nearly 50% of a parcel’s total delivery price for small packages.

 Carriers like UPS who compete on price and delivery options have a vested interest in mitigating the costs associated with last mile delivery.

-Residential addresses are far flung and spread out, and generally have more overhead costs.
+There are a few major reasons why delivery to residential addresses is more costly.
+For one, these addresses are typically more spread out and have additional overhead costs.
 Plus, it takes more time, consumes more gas and does more wear and tear on vehicles.

 Carriers may also have to perform services like address correction for residential addresses.
 This also adds time and administrative costs to the delivery.

-Commercial addresses are generally in high-density areas.
-This allows a carrier to bundle many deliveries in a small geographic area.
+This allows a logistics provider to bundle many deliveries in a small geographic area.

 Carriers may even be able to deliver multiple packages to the same address.
 And if not, they are probably at least delivering to other businesses nearby.

-It’s this “delivery density” drives carrier costs down.
+It’s this “delivery density” that drives carrier costs down.

 There’s also usually someone available to receive or sign for the package when delivering commercial.
 Carriers likely can deliver on the first attempt and won’t have to return the package to a hub.